Death Cab For Cutie Release Long-Awaited New Song ‘Gold Rush’

 Death Cab for Cutie announced their new album from Atlantic Records, and it already sounds like a gold record.
-Thank You For Today is the Seattle-based band’s ninth studio album, and as an early gift the group is sharing a new song, “Gold Rush.”
+Thank You For Today is the Seattle-based band’s ninth studio album and as an early gift, the group is sharing a new song, “Gold Rush.”
 The lead single samples Yoko Ono’s 1972 track “Mind Train.”

-NME posted the full 10-song track list to Thank You for Today, which is the follow-up to the Death Cab for Cutie’s Grammy-nominated 2015 release, Kintsugi.
+NME posted the full 10-song tracklist to Thank You for Today, which is the follow-up to the Death Cab for Cutie’s Grammy-nominated 2015 release, Kintsugi.
 In addition to “Gold Rush,” the new album includes the songs “I Dreamt We Spoke Again,” ” Summer Years,” ” Your Hurricane,” “When We Drive,” “Autumn Love,” ” Northern Lights,” ” You Moved Away,” “Near/Far,” and “60 & Punk.”

 In an interview with 94.7 radio, Death Cab for Cutie lead singer Ben Gibbard said “Gold Rush” serves as “a requiem for a skyline,” an ode to the memories he has of specific places and long gone buildings in his ever-changing hometown.